cubing/cubingcontests.com/migration_guide_for_devs.temp.md

 ## Deno

 Cubing Contests now uses Deno instead of Node JS for the Next JS application.
-You should remove your `node_modules` directory from the `client` directory:
+Install Deno by following the instructions [here](https://docs.deno.com/runtime/getting_started/installation/).
+Then, you should remove your `node_modules` directory from the `client` directory:

 ```sh
 rm -rf ./client/node_modules